 In America today it’s kind of strange.
 If you have a restaurant and you work with a big distributor, it’s like there are only three different things you can eat here.
 If you want meat, it’s chicken, beef or pork.
 Vegetables?
 It’s what?
 Corn?
 Potato?
 We wanted to serve horse and everybody flipped out.
 I didn’t think it would be that way.
 In America, it’s so diverse.
 You have people from all over the world who come here.
 They bring their cuisine here.
 The world is a pretty huge place.
 There are all kinds of animals out there, hundreds, thousands of them, and people eat them.
 There are so many things growing, all over the world.
 So I was kind of surprised at how much everyone just eats the same couple of things all the time over here.
 I don’t really understand why it’s that way, you know?

 So to have someone like Evan that you can work with?
 It’s invaluable.
-Evan finds all kinds of things that you can’t get any other way, from anybody else.
+Evan finds all kinds of these wild, beautiful things that you can’t get any other way, from anybody else.
 I like to cook with things like that.
 If you have only a few things to cook with, it’s gets very boring, you know?
 To have someone with that much knowledge and experience out in the woods that you can work with is very rare.
 Sometimes you work with someone like that and they burn out and stop doing it.
 It’s really heartbreaking when that happens.
 Evan told me recently, “It’s done for this year.
 I’m done.
 There’s nothing left out there.
 I’ll see you in the spring.”
 And then like one week later he sends this huge box of mushrooms! [laughter.]

 So Hugue, how did you end up doing this?
 Cooking?